-To be admissible under Rule 702, an expert's opinion must offer more than a "bottom line."
-Minix v.
-Canarecci, 597 F.3d 824, 835 (7th Cir.
-2010), quoting Wendler & Ezra, P.C. v.
-Am.
-Int'l Group, Inc., 521 F.3d 790, 791 (7th Cir.
-2008) (per curiam).
-Rule 702 requires that the expert explain the methodology and principles supporting his opinion.
-Minix, 597 F.3d at 835.
-Any opinion offered by Shane that CPD's failure to conduct adequate investigations of police officer misconduct caused the specific criminal misconduct alleged in this case is nothing more than a "bottom line."
-There is no discussion in the report explaining the methodology and principles that would support such a "causation" opinion.
+Here, Shane also fails to explain the methodology and principles that would support such a "causation" opinion.
 Shane does not identify any studies to support his causation opinion.
 Although he discusses investigations involving general police misconduct and allegations of excessive force, there is no discussion or analysis of how those types of investigations can be reliably compared to a confidential investigation of alleged criminal behavior involving corruption and/or extortion, as was involved in this case.
-Even if Shane's criticisms of CPD's administrative investigations are considered valid, which the City disputes, Shane does not explain how those deficiencies would cause Defendant Officers Watts and Mohammed to act in the way alleged, i.e., operating a criminal enterprise targeting drug dealers.
+Even if Shane's criticisms of CPD's administrative investigations are considered valid, which the City disputes, Shane does not explain how those deficiencies would cause the Defendant Officers in Plaintiffs' case to act in the way alleged, i.e., operating a criminal enterprise targeting drug dealers.

 Absent such an analysis, this Court is left with a "bottom line" opinion on causation that lacks a sufficient foundation and is nothing more than a misguided attempt to make the City vicariously responsible for the alleged criminal misconduct of Defendant Officers.
 Because Shane provides no substantive analysis of his "causation" opinion, that opinion should be barred.
-Metavante Corp. v.
+Metavarante Corp. v.
 Emigrant Sav.
 Bank, 619 F.3d 748, 761 (7th Cir.
-2010) (Experts "cannot simply assert a "bottom line.""); Wendler & Ezra, P.C., 521 F.3d at 791 ("An expert who supplies nothing but a bottom line supplies nothing of value to the judicial process."), quoting Mid-State Fertilizer Co. v.
-Exchange Nat'l Bank, 877 F.2d 1333, 1339 (7th Cir.1989).
+2010) (experts "cannot simply assert a 'bottom line'"); Wendler & Ezra, P.C., 521 F.3d at 791 ("An expert who supplies nothing but a bottom line supplies nothing of value to the judicial process."), quoting Mid-State Fertilizer Co. v.
+Exchange Nat'l Bank, 877 F.2d 1333, 1339 (7th Cir.
+1989).

 IV.
-Shane Should be Barred from Discussing the Cherry-Picked Evidence of Untimely, Unfairly Prejudicial, and Irrelevant Evidence Discussed at Pages 72-83 of his Report Pursuant to Rule 403.
+Shane should be barred from discussing the cherry-picked evidence of untimely, unfairly prejudicial, and irrelevant evidence discussed at pages 72-83 of his report pursuant to Federal Rule of Evidence 403.

 Even if Shane's testimony is not barred entirely, he should be prohibited from testifying regarding the prejudicial and irrelevant evidence he handpicks.
 Under Rule 403, the Court may exclude evidence "if its probative value is substantially outweighed by a danger of one or more of the following: unfair prejudice, confusing the issues, misleading the jury, undue delay, wasting time, or needlessly presenting cumulative evidence."
 Fed.
 R. Evid.
-403. All the Rule 403 factors apply here to pages 72-83 of Shane's report discussing the 1972 Metcalfe report, the 1997 CPI report, the 2016 PATF report, and the 2017 DOJ report.
+403. All the Rule 403 factors apply here to pages 72-

+83 of Shane's report discussing the 1972 Metcalfe report, the 1997 CPI report, the 2016 PATF report, and the 2017 DOJ report.

-As discussed above, the probative value of these reports is slim to none.
+The probative value of these reports is slim to none.
 In addition to the irrelevant time frames discussed above, they are also irrelevant as to subject matter.
-Baker and Glenn do not contend they were physically mistreated, and this case does not involve police shootings, but the overwhelming focus of the PATF and DOJ reports relate to allegations of excessive force and officer involved shootings (such as the high-profile Laquan McDonald case resulting in Officer Van

-Dyke's murder conviction).
+Plaintiffs do not assert excessive force claims and their cases do not involve a police shooting, but the overwhelming focus of the PATF and DOJ reports relate to allegations of excessive force and officer-involved shootings (such as the high-profile Laquan McDonald case resulting in Officer Van Dyke's murder conviction).
 The irrelevant 1972 Metcalfe report also relates to excessive force.
-This is not an excessive force case, and to allow the jury to hear the findings of reports issued 33 years before or 10 years after Baker and Glenn's arrests have no probative value to the underlying false arrest and malicious prosecution allegations in this case.
-On the other hand, allowing such irrelevant evidence would be highly and unfairly prejudicial to the City.
+Plaintiffs' case is not an excessive force case, and Shane should not be allowed to present to the jury findings of reports issued 37 years before and seven years after Plaintiffs' arrests that have no probative value to the underlying false arrest and malicious prosecution allegations in this case.
+This irrelevant evidence does not support Shane's findings and would be highly and unfairly prejudicial to the City.